Jaybyrd-34/Blogpost/blog.md

 ### To make a git save step by step
 * to make git repository
 $ git init: in current project directory to make repository

 * to see new repository
 $ ls -a : use the -a because . files are hidden

 * To add file in terminal
 $ git add file_name.html

 * To commit file
 $ git commit -m "add a short, descriptive present tense commit message here describing the changes made"

 * To review git information
 1. git log : lists commit history for current branch
 2. git status: lists the files where changes have been made to be commited.
 3. git about: lists the information about the currently assigned name of author

+### To make Github remote repository
+* log into Github and create new repository
+* Name repository the same as project directory and click create

+### To push my code to remote repository
+* navigate to project directory in command line type $ git status to make sure all changes are commited and ready.

+* Now tell git where our remote repository is by providing the web address.
+$ git remote add // with nickname and url to web address
+example: $ git remote add jt https://github.com/Jaybyrd-34/blogpost

+* to see that git has done this
+$ git remote -v : will show all remotes stored in it

+* to push the code
+$ git push // nick name master this will push the code to the remote